meeb/django-distill/README.md

 ### Parameters in file names

-You can standard Python string formatting in `distill_file` as well to enable you to change the output file path for a file if you wish.
+You can use standard Python string formatting in `distill_file` as well to enable you to change the output file path for a file if you wish.
 Note this does not update the URL used by Django so if you use this make sure your `path` pattern matches the `distill_file` pattern or your links might not work in Django.
 An